 This is where the company sells existing asset then leases back from the new owner hence retaining the asset.
 The company then becomes the lessee and it starts to pay lease rentals to the new owner.

 (iv) Leveraged lease:

-This is where asset being leased the lessor still has some outstanding financial obligation.
+This is where asset being leased by the lessor still has some outstanding financial obligation.
 It involves three parties’ lessor (borrower) lessee (tenant) and financier (lender).
 The financier and lessor will jointly finance acquisition of asset periodic lease rentals, used to pay loan from the financier.